miso-develop/ifttt-cli/README.md

 $ ifttt login
 ```

-You can also login in headless mode by specifying the `-e, -email` option, followed by the e-mail address and password.
+You can also login in headless mode by specifying the `-e, --email` option, followed by the e-mail address and password.

 ```bash
 $ ifttt login -e email@example.com password